jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

    print(sorted_list)

 We now have a function that sorts number in our code.
 The main code is easier to read and we can sort any lists of numbers as many times as we wish, without writing the same code over and over.
-This really comes in handy (as we shall see when tesing code).
+This really comes in handy (as we shall see when test code).